jdonlan/java-dev/storage/sqlite.md

 ##Querying a Table (SELECT)
 Queries are performed using a SELECT statement.
 The SELECT statement is formatted as the command SELECT, followed by the data fields (columns) in a comma separated list, followed by the table or tables that house the data.

-Assuming a table named “articles” and we want to fetch all article titles from a column named “title”:
+Assuming a table named "articles" and we want to fetch all article titles from a column named "title":

 ```
 SELECT title FROM articles